will123195/oreo/README.md

 # Features

-- Simple syntax for reading/writing to db
+- Simple syntax for CRUD operations
-- Detects relationships (primary and foreign keys)
+- Detects relationships (primary keys and foreign keys)
-- Saves nested objects in a single transaction
+- Read/write multi-table nested objects in a single transaction
-- Has just 1 dependency (async)
-- Detects master/slave hosts
+- Detects primary/read-only hosts
 - Use callbacks or plug in your own Promise library
 - Optional row memoization and row caching